pecknigel/learning-resources/resources.md

 This is a list of online resources that are generally recommended or mentioned in sessions.
 Use your own judgement for what works for you and discuss it with Nigel.

+It’s not complete.
+We’re working hard to get comprehensive information online.
+If you’re a student, consider [getting involved](open-tasks) in improving it.

 ## Study

 MDN Web Docs